Malcolm

 To cure this deadly grief."

-• The Outcome: He successfully defeats Macbeth, restores the natural order, and is crowned the rightful King of Scotland at Scone.
+(Act 4, Scene 3) - The Outcome: He successfully defeats Macbeth, restores the natural order, and is crowned the rightful King of Scotland at Scone.

 The Pragmatic Heir: A Lesson in Appearance

-Malcolm begins the play as a relatively quiet figure, but his father’s assassination forces a rapid maturation.
-Unlike King Duncan, whose fatal flaw was his absolute trust in "a man's construction in the face," Malcolm quickly realises that appearance can be a deadly illusion.
+Malcolm begins the play as a relatively quiet figure, but his father's assassination forces a rapid maturation.
+Unlike King Duncan, whose fatal flaw was his absolute trust in "the mind's construction in the face," Malcolm quickly realises that appearance can be a deadly illusion.
 By choosing to flee to England rather than staying to face the unknown assassins, he demonstrates a pragmatic instinct for self-preservation that his father lacked.

 Original